 Commit Mode Granularity / Behavior After Document Request - Database is committed after all the queries in the request are executed.
 After Row Query - Database is committed after each of the queries is executed.
-After Batch Configured count of queries - Database is committed after each batch (n) of queries are executed, where n is value specified against Batch Size.
+This is not relevant when Use Batching is selected.
+After Batch Configured count of queries - Database is committed after each batch (n) of queries are executed, where n is value specified against Batch Size when Use Batching is selected.
+BasedOnInput Database is committed/rolled back based on the message on input port.

-• After Document - commits all 4 inserts at once

-- After Row commits one insert at a time - After Batch commits after 2 inserts, if batch size is 2
+- After Document commits all 4 inserts at once - After Row commits one insert at a time when use Batching is not selected - After Batch commits after 2 inserts, if batch size is 2 and useBatching is selected - BasedOnInput -The transaction will be committed if the following message is received on input port